 CJ wasn’t going far, only to the next town.
 When I asked why she stopped, she explained that I looked relatively normal and that she’d also done some solo hitchhiking in Montana when she was younger.
 This would become a common theme over the next five weeks.
 Drivers will often stop for you to pay forward kindness they received in the past.

 Before I left on my mission to hitchhike across the United States from coast to coast, I was told that no one picks hitchhikers up anymore.
 They said that it was dangerous these days, and that the golden era of hitchhiking was, sadly, over.

-But after 5 weeks, 3500 miles, 36 rides (from both men and women), a motorcycle, a boat, an airplane, a freight train, and a tractor trailer, I would have to say that those people were wrong.
-If you’ve always dreamed of hitchhiking but are unsure how to do it, where to begin, and how to stay safe, here are fourteen tips to hitchhike smart:
+But after five weeks, 3500 miles, 36 rides (from both men and women), a motorcycle, a boat, an airplane, a freight train, and a tractor trailer, I can say that those people were wrong.
+If you’ve always dreamed of hitchhiking but are unsure of how to do it, where to begin, and how to stay safe, here are 14 tips to hitchhike smart:

 Choose A Good Spot